aice09/personal-website/_posts/2026-05-15-raid-cli-ilo-storage-troubleshooting.md

 Working on IaaS infrastructure with Ceph as the shared storage backend, one of the recurring questions I have to answer whenever something looks off is deceptively simple to ask and genuinely hard to answer: **is this a disk problem, a host problem, or just noise?**

+Our cluster or environment isn't single-vendor — I support HPE, Supermicro, and Dell hardware, though HPE makes up most of what I troubleshoot day to day.
+Each vendor has its own out-of-band management flavor and its own quirks in how it surfaces hardware health, which means the underlying OS-level tools end up being the one consistent language across all three.

 Ceph will tell you an OSD is flapping, slow, or down.
 What it won't tell you outright is *why* — that part means going a layer deeper into the actual hardware underneath the OSD.

 ## The toolkit